davs3275/sbs/med/collier.md

 ---
-4.31 Be satisfied with your business, and learn to love what you were bred to ; and as to the remainder of your life, be entirely resigned, and let the gods do their pleasure with your body and your soul.
+4.31 Be satisfied with your business, and learn to love what you were bred to; and as to the remainder of your life, be entirely resigned, and let the gods do their pleasure with your body and your soul.
 And when this is done, be neither slave nor tyrant to